dmikey/EnyoJS-eBooks/HOUR1.md

 There are only a few tools that you will need through out this quick journey!
 Here they are:

-* Text Editor of preferred flavor (if you are brand new to development, I recommend [brackets](http://brackets.io/), it is free and for windows, linux and osx).
+* Text Editor of preferred flavor (if you are brand new to development, I recommend [brackets](http://brackets.io/), it is free and for Windows, Linux and OSX).
 * For the duration of this book series, Chrome developer tools will be referenced.
 I recommend downloading the latest version of Chrome browser for your OS.
 * The "Tools" download appendix from this repository.
-These supplemental files will be aid you in preparing to use EnyoJS on the web.
-My custom bootplate provides production ready minified versions of EnyoJS.
+These supplemental files will be aid you in preparing to use Enyo on the web.
+My custom bootplate provides production ready minified versions of Enyo.
 * 24 hours!

-For the remainder of this hour, we will cover some concepts, and theory about using EnyoJS.
+For the remainder of this hour, we will cover some concepts, and theory about using Enyo.
 In the next hour we will rapidly move into assembling our application.
 Don't worry about remembering all of these, we will review them when we encounter using them.

 The concept of the ViewController